lucapette/web/main/content/writing/getting-started-with-vim.md

 [Drew Neil](https://twitter.com/nelstrom) wrote [Practical Vim](https://pragprog.com/book/dnvim/practical-vim) and I recommend it every time I can.
 It's a perfect book for people that want to deepen their Vim knowledge.
-As soon as you get comfortable with using Vim on a daily basis, I suggest you read this book.
-It's a wonderful collection of tips and it will speed up your learning path.
+As soon as you get comfortable using Vim on a daily basis, I suggest you read this book.
+It's a wonderful collection of tips, and it will speed up your learning path.
 I can't imagine a better resource for Vim, I think there's a _before_ and _after_ reading "Practical Vim".